-Blaze Capital Limited is a British Virgin Islands company, incorporated and registered on August 8, 2011.
+Blaze Capital Limited is a British Virgin Islands company, incorporated and registered on August 8, 2011 with BVI Company No. 1665528.
 It was acquired by ABCI on May 22, 2017.
-Blaze Capital Limited has a 33.33% ownership in East West Rail Transit Corporation (EWRTC) which is part of a consortium for the East-West Railway Project under the unsolicited track of the BOT Law and its IRR.
+Blaze Capital Limited has a 33.33% ownership in East West Rail Transit Corporation (EWRTC) which is part of a consortium for the East-West Railway Project under the unsolicited track of the Build-Operate-Transfer (BOT) Law and its IRR.

-The Consortium, composed of EWRTC and Alloy MTD Group (represented by MTD Philippines Inc.) submitted an unsolicited proposal to the Philippine National Railways (PNR) to finance, build and then operate and maintain the East-West Rail Project.
-The East-West Rail Project is an integrated light rail mass transportation system and is intended to help alleviate the gap in the transportation infrastructure in the metropolis.
+The Consortium, composed of EWRTC and Alloy MTD Group (represented by MTD Philippines Inc.), submitted an unsolicited proposal to the Philippine National Railways to finance, build and then operate and maintain the East West Rail Project The East-West Rail Project is an integrated light rail mass transportation system and is intended to help alleviate the gap in the transportation infrastructure in the metropolis.
 It will traverse the corridor of Quezon Avenue in Quezon City and España Boulevard in the City of Manila.
 This project is in line with the objective of the government to provide the most efficient and appropriate solution/system to address the large volume of commuters in Metro Manila and other major urban cities.
-The Project will involve the development, design, construction, supply, completion, testing, commissioning, operation and maintenance.
+The Project will involve the development, design, construction, supply, completion, testing, commissioning, and the operation & maintenance of the East-West Rail Project.

 The Consortium has completed and submitted to PNR and to NEDA thru PNR the pertinent project documents that would satisfy the latest ICC requirements including the Environmental Impact Statement (EIS).
 These submissions will help facilitate the evaluation and approval of the project.
-The remaining requirement to be submitted is the Regional Development Council (RDC) endorsement, this can be obtained simultaneously during the NEDA approval stage.
+The remaining requirement to be submitted is the Regional Development Council's (RDC) endorsement, which can be obtained simultaneously during the NEDA approval stage.

-The Consortium has already sought endorsement from the respective hosts LGUs' (Manila and Quezon City) and the No Objection Clearance, in support to their previous no objection in 2017 (Manila) and 2018 (QC).
+The Consortium has already sought endorsement from the respective hosts LGUs' (Manila and Quezon City) and the No Objection Clearance, in support to their previous no objection in 2017 (Manila) and 2018 (Quezon City).
 This will support to move forward with the RDC endorsement.
 Quezon City LGU already sent their letter of support to PNR through a letter dated 7 January 2021.